ernestum/VSync/README.md

 If this does not work right away try `screen /dev/tty<ALICE>` and exit it with ctrl+a, k, y.
 Then try the above line again.

+**Never use two ValueReceivers or two ValueSenders on either end at the same time.
+Bad things might happen!**

 Technical details
 -----------------